Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest: Simulation Study

 \subsection{Simulation Results}

-The empirical variances of the regression coefficient estimates for each estimator for simulation Scenarios 2O, 2P, and 2O2P are presented in Tables~\ref{TabScenario2O}, \ref{TabScenario2P}, and Supplemental Table \ref{TabScenario2O2P} respectively.
+The empirical variances of the regression coefficient estimates for each estimator for simulation Scenarios 2O, 2P, and 2O2P are presented in Tables~\ref{TabScenario2O}, \ref{TabScenario2P}, and Supplemental Table S3 respectively.
 Across all scenarios, GR estimators outperformed IPW estimators for each sampling strategy, with the largest efficiency gain from raking observed under the non-optimal case-control design.
-In general, the efficiency improvement from raking alone was comparable in magnitude to that achieved through A-optimal design alone, and combining the two provided an additional but more modest gain.
-Supplemental tables \ref{TabMSEScenario2O}, \ref{TabMSEScenario2P}, \ref{TabMSEScenario2O2P} report empirical mean squared errors (MSEs), which followed similar patterns to the empirical variances.
+In general, the efficiency improvement from raking relative to IPW under case-control sampling was comparable in magnitude to that achieved by A-optimal sampling with IPW estimators relative to case-control sampling, and combining the two provided an additional but more modest gain.
+Supplemental tables S4, S5, S6 report empirical mean squared errors (MSEs), which followed similar patterns to the empirical variances, and Supplemental Tables S8 and S9 show that the empirical coverage probabilities of estimated 95\% confidence intervals are close to the nominal 0.95 level across strategies.
 The trends across allocation strategies were consistent for both IPW and GR estimators, and results in this section focus on the latter unless noted otherwise.

 Across all ten simulation scenarios, multiwave adaptive sampling with Neyman allocation of influence functions (Strategies 2-5) yielded more efficient regression coefficient estimates than case-control sampling (Strategy 1).
 Table \ref{TabERE} reports the empirical relative efficiency (ERE) of the GR estimators for each strategy, where ERE is defined as the ratio of the total empirical variance of the estimated regression coefficients under the A-optimal design to that under the given design.
-A-optimal designs (Strategy 5) achieved the best empirical relative efficiency in every scenario except for 2P-B, where it was narrowly beat out by all three of the independent allocation strategies (Strategies 2-4).
+A-optimal designs (Strategy 5) achieved the best empirical relative efficiency in every scenario except for 2P-B, where it was narrowly beat out by the sequential approach (Strategy 3) with an ERE of 1.01.
 The simultaneous allocation strategy (Strategy 2) yielded variances closest to those of the A-optimal design, though it generally performed slightly worse.